← Home

 This site is a static site which is powered by Hugo.
 Prior to 2023, this site was powered by Jekyll and prior to 2021 this site was a dynamic site powered by my own Indieweb software called Brimstone.

-To update the site I write in my text editor, generate the site, and upload the static pages to my server via SFTP.
+To update the site I write in my text editor, generate the site, and upload the static pages to my server via an SFTP client.
 I don’t use any Github pages or webhooks.
-Partly because that’s how I like to do it, partly because I don’t want to add another tool chain in and therefore keep this thing as simple as possible.
-The code for the site is maintained in a private Gitlab repo.
+Partly because that’s how I like to do it, partly because I don’t see the point of relying on other infrastructure.
+Simple is best.
+The code for the site is maintained in a private git repo.

 I use Hugo’s built-in multilingual mode to enable multi-language pages and posts.
-When I used Jekyll, I followed these instructions from Anthony Granger to create a similar effect.
-I spun this out into a Multi-language Blog template for Jekyll to make it easier to reproduce, although in future I will likely use Hugo.
+When I used Jekyll, I followed instructions from Anthony Granger to create a similar effect.
+I spun this out into a multi-language blog template for Jekyll to make it easier to reproduce, although in future I will likely use Hugo.

-I don’t use any form of analytics, I don’t even check if my server’s been pinged.
-There also shouldn’t be any JavaScript running on the front-end; if there is then I didn’t load it.
+I don’t use any form of analytics.
+I don’t even check if my server’s been pinged.
+I also do not use any JavaScript.
+There shouldn’t be any JavaScript running on this page; if there is then I didn’t load it.